vkriznar/backend-developer-task/README.md

 Finished with creating a notes REST API.
 Instructions for running the app aswell as running tests is found in `instruction/README.md`.
 Test coverage of 95% has been achieved.
 Most of the tests was done by testing endpoints with mocked database that is recreated for every test group, so tests don't intervene with actual data.
 If you have any questions or concerns please feel free to contact me at krizovid@gmail.com

+Disclaimer: Due to simplification for testing party I pushed both the environment and database file to Github.
+Normally I would provide template file for both and not actually push files to origin.
+But again for easier setup process and it not being actual production code I decided to just push the two files.

 Create REST API that allows users to manage their notes.
 Notes can be organized into folders for easier management.